DeepSeek's open-source week

 return combined_hidden_states, event_overlap, hook

-Lastly, they introduce traffic isolation and adaptive routing to dynamically manage network paths and isolate critical communication flows.
-Traffic isolation segregates different workloads (normal kernels, low-latency kernels, and other workloads) across different virtual lanes to prevent interference.
-Adaptive routing dynamically distributes traffic across multiple network paths to avoid congestion.
+The implementation also uses traffic isolation and adaptive routing.
+Traffic isolation separates workloads (normal kernels, low-latency kernels, and other workloads) across different virtual lanes to prevent interference.
+Adaptive routing distributes traffic across multiple network paths to avoid congestion.

 Quiz on DeepEP